microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Adding a non-root user to your dev container

 Many images run as a root user by default.
 Some provide non-root users you can opt into using, while others do not.
-For containers with images that include a non-root user, you can use it from VS Code in one of two ways:
+If your image or Dockerfile provides a non-root user you have to opt into using (e.g. the default is still root), you can specify the user in one of two ways:

 - When referencing an `image` or `Dockerfile` add the following to your `devcontainer.json`: